 Passive voice

-In the passive voice, the action’s target is the focus, and the verb acts upon the subject.
-Or, to put it in the passive voice, the subject is acted upon by the verb.
-Every sentence in the passive voice contains two verbs:
+In passive voice, the action’s target is the focus, and the subject receives the action of the verb.
+Or, to put it in passive voice, the subject is acted upon by some other grammatical element, performing the action of the verb.
+Additionally, every sentence in passive voice contains two verbs: a conjugated form of “to be” and the main verb’s past participle.

-Take a look at the previous examples, now written in passive voice:
+Take a look at the examples used to showcase active voice, written here in passive voice:

 Birdwatching is liked by Shira.